Who should be applying for REUs?

 Are there additional activities outside of research?

 Yes!
-Each program is designed differently, however, all REUs have additional programs outside of research available to students that could include field trips within the Central Florida area, formal dinners, and more.
-For more information, we encourage applicants and participants alike to visit each programs respective home page to check for current or past schedules.
+Each program is designed differently and all REUs have additional programs outside of research available to students that could include field trips within the Central Florida area, formal dinners, and more.
+For more information, we encourage applicants and participants alike to visit each program’s respective home page to check for current or past schedules.

 Are there opportunities to continue my involvement beyond REUs?